PinokyoShonen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 # 17. I hate bins
 This script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+# 18. Letters only please
+This script displays all lines of the file "/etc/ssh/sshd_config" starting with a letter.